Zum Inhalt springen

 nomic-embed-text7688192LimitedSelf-hosted

 For GDPR-sensitive deployments, self-hosting is non-negotiable.
-Models like multilingual-e5-large or BGE-M3 run efficiently on a single GPU and deliver strong results for European-language content.
+Models like multilingual-e5-large or BGE-M3 run efficiently on a single GPU.
+In contrast to cloud-hosted alternatives, they keep all data within your infrastructure.
+They also deliver strong results for European-language content.
 For a deeper discussion of privacy-preserving AI infrastructure, see our article on on-premise LLMs and GDPR compliance.

 The vector database stores your embeddings and enables fast similarity search at query time.
-The right choice depends on your scaling needs, hosting preferences, and existing infrastructure.
+However, the right choice depends less on raw technology and more on your specific scaling needs, data privacy requirements, and existing infrastructure.
+The bottom line: start with what integrates into your current stack before evaluating specialized alternatives.

 Comparison of Leading Options